 Block Parties

 Social connections are more important than ever.
-We're pleased to announce Block Party registrations are now open.

-Block Parties are different from Play Streets.
+Note that block parties are different from Play Streets.

-Register your Block Party
+Planning a Block Party

 If you plan to host your party on the street, you will need permission from the City.
-In order to receive this a “Permission to Block the Street” form must be completed and returned to the FCSS office at least 10 days prior to your party.
+In order to receive this, a “Permission to Block the Street” form must be completed and returned to the FCSS office at least 10 days prior to your party.

-Once your request is approved you will be able to access official barricades to block the street during your party.
+Once your request is approved, you will be able to access official barricades to block the street during your party.

 The form can be faxed to 780-459-1726, dropped off in person or emailed to heyneighbour@stalbert.ca